zsp255/Birds-Arent-Real/readme.md

-This is our porject for CS23218.
+This is our project for CS23218.
 Zach Yifan Aarthi

 Dependencies: